theshorttamperedclavier/theshorttamperedclavier.github.io/about.md

 title: About
 ---

 **Aalok Sathe** I am a student at the
 [University of Richmond, VA](http://richmond.edu).
-I'm majoring in computer science and cognitive science, and minoring in math and linguistics.
+I'm a computer science major and might end up also majoring in cognitive science or math.
+I also study linguistics.
 I'm interested in math, machines, linguistics, philosophy, neuroscience, football (soccer) and music (in no particular order), among other things.
 I'm a FOSS enthusiast.
-I have undergone training in Indian classical music as a vocalist for about ten years.
+I have undergone training in Indian classical music as a vocalist, and have been learning Western voice at UR, where I also sing in the University mixed choir.
 I find organization within nature, and systems of all kinds, fascinating -- the complex human brain, computers, human society, the universe, to name a few.
-For more, you can visit my [webpage](https://aalok-sathe.github.io).
+For more, you can visit my [webpage](https://aalok-sathe.gitlab.io).

 **Mandar Juvekar** I'm a 12th grade student in Pune, India.
 My interests include mathematics, computer science, and Western and Indian classical music.
 I am a